websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md

 ### Option 2: Deploying From `Builds` in DXP Cloud

-Another way to deploy changes is to use a completed build in CI from the DXP Cloud Management Console.
+Another way to deploy changes is to use a completed build in CI from the DXP Cloud Console.

 Committed changes to the repository will automatically trigger a new build in CI any time a pull request is sent or merged.
 This allows changes to be deployed to a testing environment at any point of the review process.
 See [Continuous Integration](./walking-through-the-deployment-life-cycle.md) for an example tutorial.